 For additional information about completing the form, watch the Summer Stipend Video Tutorial.

 Receiving Stipends After Previous Stipend Cancellation

-International students whose stipend get cancelled after receiving the funds (direct deposit in bank account or check cashed) need to pay back the net (after tax) amount received to the University Payroll Office following the overpayment recovery instruction sent out by the Payroll Office.
+International students whose stipend gets canceled after receiving the funds (direct deposit in bank account or check cashed) need to pay back the net (after-tax) amount received to the University Payroll Office following the overpayment recovery instruction sent out by the Payroll Office.
 No additional stipend can be issued until the overpayment recovery process for the previous stipend cancellation is completed.